Social & Administrative Pharmacy Graduate Program Admissions

 Applicants for the program must possess a U.S. Bachelor's degree or a comparable foreign degree from a recognized college or university.
 In general, preference will be given to candidates who have had professionally-related education, but individuals from other fields such as biology, chemistry, statistics and public health will be considered.
 There is no foreign language requirement.
 The TOEFL score is required of foreign applicants who are non-native English speakers.

-In addition to the Graduate School application and the departmental supplemental applications, three letters of recommendation are required by the department.
+In addition to the Graduate School application and the departmental supplemental applications (PDF), three letters of recommendation are required by the department.
 The three letters of recommendation should be from people who can reflect on the applicant's academic work or professional experiences.
 Recommendation letters must include the full name of the student, and the full name, address and telephone number of the person providing the recommendation.
 The TOEFL score is required for foreign applicants who are non-native English speakers and should be included in the online application.
 GRE scores are optional this review cycle.

 The Graduate School prefers an undergraduate grade point average (GPA) of 3.00 (on a 4.0 scale) for admission.
 A performance level of 580 is preferred on the TOEFL for all international applicants whose native language is not English.
 TOEFL scores and GRE scores are optional.
 Other English language assessment tests accepted: IELTS and MELAB.